 One of the advantages of having a modest layout is I can afford to indulge in cool model railway products even if they don’t fit my primary modelling interests.

 An example of this is the ProtoThrottle – a wireless DCC throttle designed to mimic the look and feel of a diesel control stand.
 Mine arrived this week and while Port Rowan is firmly set in the steam era, I do have a few CNR-liveried internal combustion engines on the roster – including a GE 44-tonner, an RS-18, and a self-propelled passenger car.
 All of these will be more fun to run with the ProtoThrottle.
 (In fact, I’ve been meaning to upgrade the decoder in my RS-18 for a while now – and this might just be the reason to get on with that project.)

 Once I get mine set up on Port Rowan, I’ll share my thoughts on its performance via this blog.
 But I think the ProtoThottle is set to become a game-changer for diesel-equipped layouts running on DCC – and as I’ve written on my Achievable Layouts blog, it might even influence layout design choices for some modellers.
 You can read by by clicking on the ProtoThrottle, above, or by following this link.

 Enjoy if you visit!

-A couple of my friends in the area have also acquired a ProtoThrottle of their own – we bundled our orders to make it easier to ship to Canada, and I’ll be delivering the throttles to their owners this week.
-I expect some of them will blog about their new throttle too, and I’ll update this post with links to their blogs if they do.
+Meantime, a couple of my friends in my area have also acquired ProtoThrottles of their own – we bundled our orders to make it easier to ship to Canada, and I have now delivered the throttles to them.
+I expect they will blog about their new throttle too, and I’ll update this post with links to their blogs if they do.